1sunayana/Delta-demo/README.md

 # Delta-demo
-This is demo file for git &amp; github
+This is demo file for git &amp; github.